2025年09月08日 17:19

 30 | Montmorency | Montmorency Station | — | — | — |

-3. Yellow Line (Line 4)
+3. Yellow Line (Line 4 - Yellow)

-Direction: Berri-UQAM ↔ Longueuil-Université de Sherbrooke
+Direction: Berri-UQAM ↔ Longueuil-Université de Sherbrooke Station List (in order):

-No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Departure Intervals | Last Train Time (Weekends/Holidays) |
+No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Headway | Last Train (Weekends/Holidays) |

 ---|---|---|---|---|---|

-1 | Berri-UQAM | Berri-UQAM Station | First Train: 5:30 AM Last Train: 01:00 AM | Peak: 4-5 minutes Non-peak: 4-10 minutes | 01:30 AM (Saturday) 01:00 AM (Sunday) |
+1 | Berri-UQAM | Berri-UQAM Station | First train: 5:30 AM Last train: 01:00 AM | Peak: 4-5 min Off-peak: 4-10 min | 01:30 AM (Saturday) 01:00 AM (Sunday) |

 2 | Jean-Drapeau | Jean-Drapeau Station | — | — | — |